-Height: 1 foot, 7 inches to 1 foot, 8 inches tall at the shoulder
+Height:19 to 20 inches tall at the shoulder

 The Norwegian Elkhound was originally used to hunt moose and other big game.
 The name of this ancient breed is a complete misnomer; they weren't meant to hunt elk, and they aren't hounds.
 In Norwegian, Norsk Elghund means "moose dog," and in German, elch means "moose" — probably part of the reason for the confusion in English.